 Your child should be able to do most activities:

 - If you have a baby, handle your baby the way you would normally.
 It is OK to bounce your baby.

 - Older children can do most regular activities.
 Talk with your provider about contact sports.

 - Most of the time, your child may sleep in any position.
-But, check this with your provider as each child is different.
+Check this with your provider as each child is different.

 Your child may have some pain.
 Children under 4 years old may take acetaminophen (Tylenol).
 Children age 4 and older may be prescribed stronger pain medicines if needed.
 Follow your provider's instructions or instructions on the medicine container, about how much medicine to give your child.